pwt/docker-airconnect-arm/README.md

 ### AirCast support

-Optionally, `aircast-arm` can also be included, providing AirPlay capabilities for ChromeCast-enabled devices.
+Optionally, `aircast-arm` can be added, providing AirPlay capabilities for ChromeCast-enabled devices.
 This inclusion is experimental.
 To enable it, set the environment variable `INCLUDE_AIRCAST=TRUE` on the `docker run` command line.
 See the usage example below.

 ## Platforms